react-navigation/react-navigation.github.io/versioned_docs/version-4.x/stack-navigator.md

 #### `title`

 String that can be used as a fallback for `headerTitle`.
 Additionally, will be used as a fallback for `tabBarLabel` (if nested in a TabNavigator) or `drawerLabel` (if nested in a DrawerNavigator).

+#### `detachInactiveScreens`

+Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true` on Android and `false` on iOS.

+#### `detachPreviousScreen`

+Boolean used to indicate whether to detach the previous screen from the view hierarchy to save memory.
+Set it to `false` if you need the previous screen to be seen through the active screen.
+Only applicable if `detachInactiveScreens` isn't set to `false`.
+Defaults to `false` for the last screen when `mode='modal'`, otherwise `true`.

 #### `header`